-Flying in Scotland is a long established and trusted flying information provider in Scotland.
-At flying in Scotland my aim is to provide high quality flying information services and guidance including photography, pilot blog and an online magazine for pilots.
+Flying in Scotland is a long established and trusted flying information provider from Scotland.
+My aim is to provide high quality flying information services and guidance including writing and photography.
+A pilot blog in the form of an online magazine for pilots.

-I am based in Scotland to provide fresh local information for those who want to fly in Scotland or experience our beautiful country from the air.
+I am based in Scotland to provide fresh, local information for those who want to fly in Scotland or experience our beautiful country from the air.
+It does not matter whether your ideal trip is by paraglider or a full on private jet charter, I will do the legwork so that all you have to do is make the click.

 Contact Flying in Scotland